ds-horizon/delivr-documentation/dota/docs/full-setup.md

 ### 5.1 Generate Bundle

 DOTA provides a way to copy the exact bundle created during build process to certain path for later use.
+Follow the platform specific setup and just create a Release build.

 <Tabs groupId="platform-auto">
   <TabItem value="android" label="Android" default>